Amidzad Partners

 Series B in 2007

-NextBio is a privately owned software company based in Cupertino, California, co-founded in 2004 by Saeid Akhtari, Ilya Kupershmidt, and Mostafa Ronaghi.
-The company offers a platform designed for life science researchers to search, discover, and share knowledge across both public and proprietary data.
-This platform utilizes an ontology-based semantic framework that integrates diverse data types, including gene, tissue, disease, and compound information, into a single searchable environment.
-By employing proprietary algorithms, NextBio enables researchers to formulate and test hypotheses using extensive collections of experimental data.
-The enterprise version of the platform is utilized by major pharmaceutical companies, allowing users to upload and integrate internal data with publicly available datasets.
-This capability enhances researchers' ability to identify prognostic and predictive molecular signatures relevant to their studies.
-NextBio has received recognition for its contributions to the life sciences field, including the Frost & Sullivan North American Life Sciences Customer Value Enhancement Award in 2008, and has attracted over 1.5 million visitors since its launch.
+NextBio is a privately owned software company based in Cupertino, California, that offers a web-based platform designed for life science researchers to search, discover, and share knowledge across both public and proprietary data.
+Co-founded in 2004 by Saeid Akhtari, Ilya Kupershmidt, and Mostafa Ronaghi, NextBio utilizes an ontology-based semantic framework that integrates diverse data types, including information on genes, tissues, diseases, and compounds.
+This framework allows researchers to access a comprehensive, searchable environment that correlates data from various organisms and research areas.
+The enterprise version of the platform is utilized by major pharmaceutical companies, enabling researchers and clinicians to upload and integrate proprietary data with publicly available information.
+This capability enhances the ability to identify relevant prognostic and predictive molecular signatures critical to their research.
+NextBio has attracted significant interest, with over 1.5 million visitors since its launch, and received recognition for its customer value enhancement in the life sciences sector.

 Angel Round in 2007